 - Bank fees: Banks typically charge higher fees for business accounts.
 SO, in addition to paying fees on a personal account, there are additional, higher fees for the business one.
 It's also noteworthy that when a customer addresses a check to an LLC, you can't simply cash it.
 It is required that a check made out to an LLC be deposited, and some banks charge extra for the service.

 If you need help with deciding if an LLC is the right type of business for your company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.